lightward/mechanic-tasks/docs/demonstration-order-editing/README.md

 # Demonstration: Order editing

-This task demonstrates order editing, by automatically adding a product to orders that (optionally) meet an order minimum.
-Configure this task using a variant ID.
-(To learn how to find this, see [How do I find an ID for a product, collection, order, or something else?](https://docs.usemechanic.com/article/360-how-do-i-find-an-id-for-a-product-collection-order-or-something-else).)
+This task demonstrates Shopify's ability to edit orders through the admin API.
+It's intended to be a starting place for developing more specific functionality.
+Out of the box, this task automatically adds a product to orders that (optionally) meet an order minimum.

 * View in the task library: [usemechanic.com/task/demonstration-order-editing](https://usemechanic.com/task/demonstration-order-editing)
 * Task JSON, for direct import: [task.json](../../tasks/demonstration-order-editing.json)